praduman2714/Monkey-Mart/README.md

 # Monkey Mart

-Monkey Mart is an e-commerce platform built with [React](https://reactjs.org/) and [Node.js](https://nodejs.org/).
+Monkey Mart is an e-commerce platform built with [React](https://reactjs.org/) .
 It allows users to browse and purchase a variety of products online.

 ## Features